 It’s a sad factor that osteoarthritis is, to a large extent, unavoidable in older horses, but there are things that you can to do help keep it at bay for as long as possible.
 Good conformation can help horses to reduce the stress they put on their joints which in turn will help.
 While I know there’s nothing you can do about your horse’s conformation you can make sure his feet are checked regularly and that, if he’s shod, the shoes are the best for his hooves.
-Reducing as much impact on your horse’s hooves/legs will also help, for example, if you compete one day rest him the next.
+Reducing as much impact on your horse’s hooves/legs will also help, for example, if you complete one day rest him the next.

 You can reduce the risk of traumatic arthritis by minimizing any impacts on your horse’s joints as much as possible.
-This can be done by looking after your horse’s hooves, have then checked and trimmed regularly but also by making sure the best types of shoes are fitted for the work you do with him.
+This can be done by looking after your horse’s hooves, have them checked and trimmed regularly but also by making sure the best types of shoes are fitted for the work you do with him.

-Septic arthritis, on the other hand, is largely caused by bacteria getting into wounds and injuries so its important to make sure they’re kept clean and treated properly.
+Septic arthritis, on the other hand, is largely caused by bacteria getting into wounds and injuries so it’s important to make sure they’re kept clean and treated properly.
 If necessary speak to your veterinarian about using an anti-bacterial spray or powder on the wound.

-How to treat arthritis?
+How to treat arthritis in horses?

 There is no cure for arthritis but just because it can’t be cured it doesn’t mean to say that it can’t be treated to some extent.
 As with the treatment of any illness or medical condition, the idea is to reduce the symptoms as well as, if possible, slow the onset down and arthritis is no different.